document-intelligence/DI-2022/_pages/cfp.md

 The review process is double-blind, and we follow the [Conflict of Interest Policy for ACM Publications](https://www.acm.org/publications/policies/conflict-of-interest).
 The submitted contributions will be peer-reviewed by the Program Committee, and preference will be given to high-quality original and relevant work to the Document Intelligence topics.

+<div id="in-person"></div>
-It is expected that one of the authors of accepted contributions will register and attend the workshop to present the work in video in the workshop's Paper Sessions (format to be decided).
+It is expected that one of the authors of accepted contributions will register and attend the workshop to present the work ~~in video~~ *in-person* in the workshop's Paper Sessions (format to be decided).
 Accepted contributions will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.

 <div id="workshop_proceedings"></div>